anamariapanait10/FMI-BSc-Resources/README.md

 # FMI resources - 2021-2024

-In this repository you can find homework, projects, exams and various other useful resources for Computer Science students at the University of Bucharest. :duck:
+In this repository you can find homework, projects, exams and many other useful resources for Computer Science students at the University of Bucharest. :duck: